robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 #### Integration into a larger AI-intensive project

-A fictional project utilizes ML to generate proof-of-concent security exploits.
+A fictional project utilizes ML to generate proof-of-concept security exploits.
 It utilizes a RAG based on known vulnerable code snippets.
-The amount of different vulnerabilities quickly rises and needs to be represented in a maintanable way.
+The amount of different vulnerabilities quickly rises and needs to be represented in a maintainable way.
 By incorporating the idea of using the SOLID principles for these tasks makes it easier to extend in the future, especially considering that all vulnerabilities share a common interface - code snippets.
 I could incorporate my research into this by supplying the vulnerabilities I find on the